Muthana Mithqal Sartawi: Recognitions

 Sartawi has received multiple official recognitions for his contributions to orthopedic innovation.
 In 2017, his achievements were recognized by Emir of Kuwait Sabah al-Ahmad al-Jaber al-Sabah who named Sartawi as a source of pride to Kuwait, and by the Kuwait Youth Sports Authority.
 In 2021, he was honored by the Governor of Farwaniya, Sheikh Faisal Al-Hamoud, for his achievements in the field of orthopedic surgery.
 In the same year, the Dubai Health Authority highlighted Sartawi's minimally invasive knee replacement technique during the Dubai Month of Innovation.

 In 2022, Sartawi was honored by the Emir of Kuwait, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, for his patented surgical technique Kuwait Stitch, praising his medical achievement, naming it a significant addition to the world of medicine in general and to surgery in particular.

 In 2023, Sartawi received the King's College London Award for Best Visiting Physician of 2023.
 In 2024, he was recognized by the Crown Prince of Kuwait, Sheikh Sabah Al-Khalid Al-Hamad Al-Sabah, for additional patented work.
 Sartawi's achievements were formally acknowledged by the Kuwait Ministry of Health.
 Dubai Health Experience (DXH), the medical tourism department of the Dubai Health Authority, has also showcased several of his surgical outcomes across its official platforms.

+In 2023, the Emir of Kuwait, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, honored Sartawi for developing the technique and securing its international patent registration.